r3tr0z1ay3r/r3tr0z1ay3r/README.md

 # 💫 About Me:
-A Final Year Student pursing a bachelor degree in Artificial Intelligence and Data Science<br>With a passion towards computer and a love for coding.<br>Curious enough to learn new things at a rapid pace
+A graduate with a Bachelor's Degree in Artificial Intelligence and Data Science<br>With a passion towards computer and a love for coding.<br>Curious enough to learn new things at a rapid pace

 ## 🌐 Socials: